Alex Brummer is an experienced economic commentator and multi-award-winning journalist.

 While at the Guardian, Alex held positions including Financial Correspondent, US Financial and Washington Correspondent, Foreign Editor, Financial Editor and Associate Editor.

-In addition, he is a regular contributor to the Jewish Chronicle writing the weekly Media Analysis column.
+In addition, he is also a regular contributor to the Jewish Chronicle and has written extensively on the Holocaust, Israel’s economy, technology and Middle East policy

 - The Crunch: How Greed and Incompetence Sparked the Credit Crisis